1adm1/portfolio.v1/README.md

 # mysite2
-an upgraded, better looking version of the previous cv.
+an upgraded, better looking version of the previous page.